Afridocs/GLBackend/globaleaks/core/helper_functions.rst

 random_string
 `````````````

-return a cryptographically secure printable string, taking the parameters:
+return a cryptographically secure random string, composed by printable
+ASCII code.
+Take the parameters:

     :length: the length of the random string
     :type: needs to be passed as comma separated ranges or values,
            ex. "a-z,A-Z,0-9".

+If PyCrypto is not installed, the generated random string shall not
+be considered 'secure'.

 Receivers
 ---------